pratapladhani/mcs-labs/labs/agent-builder-sharepoint/README.md

 This lab builds on the Copilot Studio Lite experience by integrating SharePoint documents and enabling advanced AI capabilities.
 You'll create a Sales Admin Assistant that can analyze Excel data, reference policy documents, generate charts through code interpretation, and create visual content.

 > [!NOTE]
-> This lab assumes familiarity with the basic agent builder concepts covered in the [web-based agent builder lab](../agent-builder-web/README.md).
+> This lab assumes familiarity with the basic Copilot Studio lite concepts covered in the [web-based agent builder lab](../agent-builder-web/README.md).

 ---